LukasMosser/geogan/README.md

 ![Maules Creek](figures/fig_2.png)

 We have conditioned 1024 realizations of the Maules Creek alluvial aquifer model and present mean and standard deviation maps of the resulting ensemble.
+The resulting images show that each realization honors the data at the well exactly and an ellipsoidal region of influence can be observed.

 ## Requirements